drangara/MFIX-Exa/docs/source_docs/inputs/InputsMonitors.rst

 -----------------

-The variables to be monitored can be specified in the inputs by including the following input preceded by the "mfix.monitors" prefix.
+The variables to be monitored can be specified in the inputs by including the following input preceded by the "mfix.monitors.":

 +---------------------+--------------------------------------------------------------------+-------------+-----------+
 |                     | Description                                                        |   Type      | Default   |